GoaFan77/Enhanced4XModRepo/Readme.txt

 		- Increases Antimodule Cruiser XP values to be more in line with other combat frigates, as they can now attack ships.
 		- Standardized capitalship level purchase costs.
 They are now set to cost 5 credits for every experience point needed to reach the next level.
 		- Reduce Ascended Advent faction resource reduction bonus from 15% to 7.5%.
+		- Reduce Advent's initial crystal extraction bonus from 15% to 10%.
+		- Reduce Orthodox Pilgrims of the Unity tax income buff from 15% to 10% per stack.
+		- Advent's Shockwave of Ascension capitalship upgrade no longer disables engines.
+Duration reduced from 45s to 30s.
 		- Kortul's Power Surge ability is now disrupted by Interrupt abilities.
 		- Reduced cooldown time of Rankulas swarm deployment abilities.
 		- Change Combat Nanite Swarm to use capitalship damage type.